 - Clinique Bamboo Pink Lipstick or Glosswear, a universally flattering dusty beige-pink

-- Cover Girl Continuous Color Lipstick in Iced Mauve, a creamy medium mauve
+- Cover Girl Continuous Color Lipstick in It's Your Mauve, a creamy medium mauve

 You could even go for pale pink on the lid with a gray-brown or plum in the crease.
 For night, try smoky brown or gray shadows with dark liner and lashes or burgundy lips with understated neutrals on the lids.
 Pale greens that err on the side of blue rather than yellow, and blues themselves, look great on the lids if applied sheerly.